-- (1) On application under section 298J, the planning and land authority must- - (a) approve a waiver of the required fee; or - (b) refuse a waiver of the required fee. - (2) In deciding an application, the planning and land authority must apply any criteria prescribed by regulation for deciding the application. - (3) The planning and land authority may waive a required fee only if satisfied that an external reason applies to the lessee. - (4) In satisfying itself under subsection (3), the planning and land authority may, in writing, ask for further evidence or other information in relation to the application.

-- (5) The planning and land authority may refuse an application if the lessee does not give the planning and land authority the requested evidence or other information- - (a) if a time is stated in the request for giving the evidence or other information-within the stated time; or - (b) in any other case-within 10 working days.
+- (1) On application under section 298J, the planning and land authority must- - (a) approve a waiver of the required fee; or - (b) refuse a waiver of the required fee. - (2) In deciding an application, the planning and land authority must apply any criteria prescribed by regulation for deciding the application. - (3) The planning and land authority may waive a required fee only if satisfied that an external reason applies to the lessee. - (4) In satisfying itself under subsection (3), the planning and land authority may, in writing, ask for further evidence or other information in relation to the application. - The planning and land authority may also require information under Note pt 12.4. - (5) The planning and land authority may refuse an application if the lessee does not give the planning and land authority the requested evidence or other information- - (a) if a time is stated in the request for giving the evidence or other information-within the stated time; or - (b) in any other case-within 10 working days.